 2. Reconciliation discrepancies: the medical team's preadmission medication list is correct, but there is still an error in the orders.
 For example, the team knew the patient was taking aspirin prior to admission and documents it in the preadmission medication list.
-The team decides to hold the aspirin on admission for a clinical reason such as bleeding, but the team forgets to restart the aspirin at discharge.
-The admission discrepancy would be considered intentional (no error, not counted in the numerator), but the discharge discrepancy would be counted as a reconciliation error.
-The type of error should also be recorded:
+The team decides to hold the aspirin on admission for a clinical reason such as bleeding, but the team forgets to restart the aspirin at j) Identification of individual who authorized stoppage or discontinuation of medication, if applicable (or "unknown");

-d)Frequency (or "unknown");